icelab/arrival/Readme.md

 });
 ```

-`Arrival` also takes a third argument, a `descendantSelector` that is used to limit the traversal of the `element`s children.
-This is useful in situations where you _know_ what descendants are going to be the longest.
+`Arrival` also takes a third argument, a `selector` that is used to match against all the passed `element`s and their children.
+This is useful in situations where you _know_ what elements are going to be the longest.

 ```js
 var arrival = require('arrival');